 Pupils, parents and carers are surveyed regularly about their access to technology at home.
-This is used to help inform school as to any children that may need their remote learning provision altering to suit their access to technology or to look at which children may be eligible for technology that is made available by the Department for Education.
+This is used to help inform school as to any children that may need their remote learning provision altering to suit their access to technology or to look at which children may be eligible for new technology.
 The loan agreement must be signed by parents and children and handed into the school office prior to school lending a pupil a laptop for the purpose of completing remote learning activities during the period of self-isolation.